Experiencing Bluetooth® issues with Go Direct® sensors on Chromebooks? Get help here.

 5. Pour the soil into the container and position the sensor as shown.
 The prongs should be oriented horizontally, but rotated onto their side–like a knife poised to cut food–so that water does not pool on the flat surface of the prongs.

-12. Your sensor is now calibrated for this soil type.
-If you are using Logger Pro 3, you can save the calibration directly on the sensor.
-If not, you may want to record the calibration values for future use.
+17. Your sensor is now calibrated for this soil type.
+Note: You may want to record the calibration values for future use.

 Calibration Method 2: Multiple-Point Calibration